hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 An IXoT client MAY pipeline IXFR requests for different zones on a single TLS connection.
 AN IXoT server MAY respond to those requests out of order.

+### Condensation of responses

 QUESTION: Since this is a new specification should there be a requirement that IXoT servers are RECOMMENDED to condense responses as described in Section 6 of [RFC1995].
-[RFC1995] document says this is optional and MAY be done but it can significantly reduce the size of responses and may have implications for padding?
+[RFC1995] document says this is optional and MAY be done.
+Whilst it does add complexity to generating response it can significantly reduce the size of responses and will have implications for padding.

+### Padding of IXFR responses

+NOTE: As with AXFR not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?

+The goal of padding AXFR responses would be to obfuscate the incremental changes to the zone between SOA updates to minimise information leakage about zone update activity and growth.
+Both the size and timing of the IXFRs could reveal information.

+Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyse the traffic size and timing to extract information.

+IXFR responses can vary in size greatly from the order of 100 bytes for one or two record updates, to tens of thousands of bytes for large dynamic DNSSEC signed zones and (in principle) up to the maximum size of a singe IXFR response (65535 bytes).
+The frequency of IXFR responses can also depend greatly on if and how the zone is DNSSEC signed.
+For example, both the following zones might see frequent similarly sized IXFR exchanges

+* a small DNSSEC signed zone with frequent record updates
+* a large DNSSEC signed zone that receives no updates but the RRSIG signature expiry dates are jittered across the signature lifetime window

+A simplistic option, following the premise of the Block-Length Padding strategy recommended in [@RFC8467], would be to specify

+* a 'message block size' where each individual IXFR response would always be padded to the closest multiple of that number of bytes (with a maximum value of 65353 bytes)

+Choosing a message block size of less than 65535 will expose some information about zone activity but obfuscate the more granular changes.

+As with any padding strategy the trade-off between increased bandwidth and processing due to the larger size and number of padded DNS messages and the corresponding gain in confidentiality must be carefully considered.
+For IXFR a detailed understanding of the zone contents and transfer pattern is likely to be required in order to select the optimal block size for a zone.

+Primary implementations SHOULD provide a configurable message block size based padding mechanism.
+Secondary implementations MUST be resilient to receiving padded IXFR responses.

+As noted in [@RFC8467], the maximum message length, as dictated by the protocol, limits the space for EDNS(0) options.
+Since padding will reduce the message space available to other EDNS(0) options, the "Padding" option MUST be the last EDNS(0) option applied before a DNS message is sent.
+In particular for AXFR, that means that if the message is to be signed with, e.g., TSIG this must be done before the padding is applied.

+Recommendation of specific values for message block sizes are out of scope for this specification.
+More detailed considerations of the trade-off described above with regard to message block sizes, specific size recommendations and also alternative proposals for IXFR padding are expected to be the subject of future work.

 ### Fallback to AXFR